- Travel and Places

 Puerto de la Cruz Overview

 Puerto de la Cruz is a municipality and city located in the north of Tenerife, one of the Canary Islands (Islas Canarias).
 It is part of the province of Santa Cruz de Tenerife, Santa Cruz being a joint administrative capital city of the Canary islands along with Las Palmas.
-Originally a small port, it is known for being a place of modern tourism but it was the first Spanish tourist destination for Europeans in the late 19th Century when a sanatorium was created as a health and wellness center.
+Puerto is also located not far from the Teide National Park which is a Unesco World Heritage Site.
+Originally a small port, Puerto is known for being a place of modern tourism but it was the first Spanish tourist destination for Europeans in the late 19th Century when a sanatorium was created as a health and wellness center.

 Situated on an island, in the eastern Atlantic region, about 600 miles by air from the coast of northern Africa, its history goes beyond European settlement and there is evidence of earlier aboriginal roots.
 These and other historic inhabitants are evidenced by archaeological finds, including a nearby necropolis.